-Washington Wizards: News, Schedule, Roster, Score, Injury Report
+Washington Wizards 2021: News, Schedule, Roster, Score, Injury Report

 The Washington Wizards compete in the NBA as a part of the Southeast Division in the Eastern Conference.
 To date, the Wizards have four finals appearances in NBA history, with one championship to their name (1978).

 The Wizards have a long history with their logos, considering the fact that they had to relocate multiple times.
-But their most recent logo has remained since 2017, which consists of a roundel inside which the main design is incorporated.
+But their most recent logo has remained since 2017, which consists of a roundel inside which has the main design inside.

 Who owns the Washington Wizards?

-American businessman Ted Leonsis owns a major stake in the Wizards franchise.
-He took over ownership duties in 2010 and brought about a major change in the franchise.
-Leonsis is much loved by the Wizards fans as he voluntarily involves them when making major changes to the team.
+American businessman Ted Leonsis took over ownership duties in 2010 and brought about a major change in the franchise.
+Now, he owns a majority stake of the team.
+Leonsis is much loved by the Wizards' fans, as he voluntarily involves them when making major changes to the team.

 Leonsis is the CEO of Monumental Sports, a company that owns several sports teams, including the Wizards, Washington Capitals (NHL), and the Washington Mystics (WNBA).
 The Georgetown University alum’s net worth is estimated to be $1.4 billion by Forbes.